rssoftwareab/arrigo-support/docs/frontend.md

 ## Next Release

+- Hotfix: Portgroup with sortorder, edit order only selected terminal portgroups (#575)

 ## 1.0.130

+2021-03-29

 - Hotfix: YMS History should not display closed or welcome events (#573)
 - Hotfix: Undefined variables in animation views (#572)
 - Hotfix: Closing time for YMS screen (#571)